galaxyproject/video-lectures/README.md

 Write Markdown source files in `src/*.md`.

 Jake tasks exist to generate slides in html, pdf, image, and video.
-For example, to generate from the markdown file `src/How-to.md` run:
+For example, to generate from the markdown file `src/How-to.md` run (From the base directory):

 - HTML slides: `yarn jake dist/How-to-slides.html`
 - HTML  full page: `yarn jake dist/How-to-document.pdf`